oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 }
 ```

+Open a shell in the `/client` sub-directory.

+Before running the client app, you need to install the dependencies: `yarn install`.

 Go ahead and run the client using `yarn serve`.
 Make sure your resource server is still running as well.
 If not, run it using `./gradlew bootRun`.

 Open a browser and navigate to [http://localhost:8080](http://localhost:8080).